Info for Parents

 Injuries do and will occur in sport.
 Statistics reveal that 90% of student-athletes report having sustained at least one sports-related injury during their career.
 In the event an injury does occur, your athletic trainer is available to help evaluate, diagnose, and treat your injury.
 They can also refer you to advanced medical care if necessary.
 Early communication with the athletic trainer is crucial in expediting the recovery process.

 What if I have to go to the Doctor?

 If it is determined that a doctor’s visit is necessary, the athletic trainer will contact a parent/guardian to discuss reasoning and options.
 Because of the close working relationship between your athletic trainer and area providers, you may benefit from fast access to orthopedists, physical therapists, or other specialists (often within 24-48 hours).
 Your athletic trainer will explain the expedited scheduling process when necessary.

 If you choose to visit a physician or other health care processional before seeing the athletic trainer, please communicate this to your athletic trainer.
 This allows the athletic trainer to collaborate with your provider to provide the best care for a safe recovery and return to sport.

-Please note: If you see a physician for any reason (excluding preventative care) you MUST provide the athletic trainer with a written note from the physician detailing the nature of the visit and if any restrictions or limitations are required.
+Please note: If you see a physician for any reason (excluding preventative care) you MUST provide the athletic trainer with a written note from the physician detailing the nature of the visit, any restrictions or limitations, and/or clearance to return to sport.
 This is a school policy.
-If no note is received, the student-athlete will not be allowed to return to sport until a note can be obtained.
+If a note is not received, the student-athlete will not be allowed to return to sport until a note can be obtained.